fbennett/juris-m-top/src/content/release/index.md

       urlpath: https://github.com/Juris-M/assets/releases/download/connector/firefox/plugin/release/Jurism_Connector-5.0.89.2.xpi
       description: Install this Jurism Connector to enable Jurism support in Google Docs and one-click acquisition of database items from many websites.

+                    **Note:** If installing over version 5.0.66.1 or earlier, *remove* the previous version of Jurism connector before installing this version.
+(Subsequent updates to the plugin should be automatic.)

     -
       label: Jurism Connector (Google Chrome or Chromium)